janfaris24/blok/CONDOSYNC_IMPLEMENTATION_SPEC.md

 ---

-This specification covers the complete end-to-end implementation of CondoSync.
+This specification covers the complete end-to-end implementation of Blok.
 Focus on MVP features first (Weeks 1-4), validate with pilot customers, then expand with polls, advanced features, and scale to more buildings.

 **Key to Success:** Solve the communication chaos problem first.
 Everything else is secondary.